samuel2pb/samuel2pb/README.md

 ### 🧑‍💻 About Me

 - 🔭 **Data Engineer** at a major financial company in Brazil
-- 🛠️ Building data infrastructure at scale
+- 🛠️ Building data pipelines and infrastructure at scale
 - 🌱 Always exploring new tools and best practices

 ---